lamdu/lamdu/README.md

 The function is now being evaluated and we see subexpression evaluation results within it.
 The result of `x == 0` is displayed by a highlight on the active pattern match path (`False`).

 This function is recursive and invoked additional calls to itself.
 To navigate between these calls go to the arrows under its parameter `x` and press **right** or **left**.

+To rename any symbol, press **return** twice and edit the name.
+Note that all references are displayed with the updated name correctly.